ai-mindset/ai-mindset.github.io/_posts/2025-10-21-TIL-hybrid-rag.md

 Retrieval strategies have evolved from simple keyword matching to sophisticated semantic understanding, with hybrid approaches now delivering superior results.

-For RAG system developers today, hybrid retrieval offers the most balanced approach - combining the precision of keyword search with the contextual understanding of vector embeddings in a unified solution.
+For RAG system developers today, hybrid retrieval offers the most balanced approach- combining the precision of keyword search with the contextual understanding of vector embeddings in a unified solution.

 This TIL is based on the excellent explanation in IBM Technology's video on Hybrid RAG, that's worth your time in my opinion.